oils-for-unix/oils/yaks/README.md

 - Pickling also takes some time.
 - Unpickling takes time

+### More Issues with mycpp I want to address

+- speed of Python dev build
+  - type check and run Python in 1 second
+- speed of C++ build
+  - type check, generate multiple C++ MODULES, compile the whole program in say 5-10 seconds.
+I think it's more like 30 seconds now.
+- rooting: can be optimize it, not generate 480 KB of StackRoots or wahtever
+  - this requires analyzing the call graph
+- MODULES and dependencies -- may require re-organizing the Oils codebase itself.
+  - cpp/preamble.h is a hack.
+  - This includes things like "system" deps like ENOENT and fork(), etc.

 ## End Goal

 - `pea/py2_parse.py` (written in Python 3!) exports the CST format for our